gruenerBogen/serlo-hochschulmathe-twinery-prototypes/README.md

 # Twinery Prototypes of Serlo Hochschumathematik

-Collected Twinery Prototypes of Serlo Hochschumathematik
+Collected Twinery Prototypes of Serlo Hochschumathematik The prototypes get build and are then published using GitHub pages.

 All files in the stories folder are licensed under the Creative Commons licence CC-BY-SA 4.0.
 The stories are based on the [Mahte für Nicht-Freaks